Global Infrastructure Partners raises record $8.25 billion

 Some 142 infrastructure funds are currently available, targeting $91.6 billion in investor capital so they can invest in assets such as roads, airports and power grids, Preqin said.

-GIP, founded in 2006 with backing from General Electric Co and Credit Suisse Group AG, raised $5.6 billion for its first infrastructure fund, targeting assets in the transport, energy, utilities and waste sectors.
+GIP, founded in 2006 with backing from General Electric Co (GE.N) and Credit Suisse Group AG CSGN.VX, raised $5.6 billion for its first infrastructure fund, targeting assets in the transport, energy, utilities and waste sectors.

 Goldman Sachs was not as successful in its second infrastructure fund endeavor, slashing its fundraising target in half in the middle of its marketing process and ending up raising $3.1 billion.